kiazhi/kiazhi.github.io/_posts/2019-01-05-Creating-password-based-ServicePrincipal-using-CLI-with-ease.md

   - "Ryen Tang"
 ---

-# Creating password-based ServicePrincipal using CLI with ease

 Sharing my way of creating a password-based ServicePrincipal in Azure using CLI to quickly carry on scripting and testing in the current terminal session without losing the identity and password.